Thermostats are essential for the reliable and safe operation of machines and systems.

 What is temperature monitoring and protection?

-What is a safety temperature limiter (STL)?
+What is a safety temperature limiter (STB)?

-Where are STLs primarily used?
+Where are STB's primarily used?

 How do you choose the right temperature monitoring and protection?